 In the previous example, the system is shut down and halted in 5 minutes and sends the message Please log out to all logged in users.

-Consult the System Administration guide or the shutdown(8) reference page if you need more information about shutting down a system.
+See the System Administration manual or shutdown(8) if you need more information about shutting down a system.